Make sure to check out our Personal Statement Workshop!

 Though we recommend that you at least refer to your military experience in the personal statements, we must advise with these words of caution: avoid using niche military slang or acronyms within your essays, because admissions officers will most likely not know what you’re talking about.
 Instead, use more generalized terminology.
 For example, instead of saying “NODs” or “NVGs,” just say “night vision goggles,” or instead of “kevlar,” just say “helmet.”

 There is a time to further dive into your detailed military background.
 This is where Service to School comes in, a nonprofit organization who provides you with a document called the Veteran Addendum.
 This document is your opportunity to explain your billets, qualifications, deployments, and awards throughout your military career.
-For more information on Service to School and other free, nonprofit programs, check out Organizations We Love.
+For more information on Service to School and other free, nonprofit programs, check out our Free Veteran Programs page.

 Include Specifics as to Why You Want to Attend their School in Particular

 Thousands of students are applying to the same universities that you are, and many of them are probably applying with the same generic essays.
 Make yours stand out.
 Tailor your essays to each individual school, and tell the admissions staff why you want to attend their school in particular.
 Perhaps they offer a unique major, or maybe you identify with the school mission statement.
 Regardless of the reason, we recommend you remain positive.
 Speak to their unique opportunities of which you intend to take advantage.
 Do not speak poorly of other schools, including the one from which you are transferring.

 Ask Skilled, Trustworthy People to Review Your Essays